janinerugayan/aligned-semantic-distance/README.md

 tokenizer = AutoTokenizer.from_pretrained(metric_modelname)
 ```

 Import the package.
 It requires the reference and hypothesis text.
-You can define which output layers (by layer number) of the BERT model are to be considered.
+You can define which output layers (defined as a list of layer numbers) of the BERT model are to be considered.
 ```
 import aligned_semantic_distance as asd